Africa Open Institute for Music, Research and Innovation: Projects

 AOI has been funded by the Andrew W. Mellon Foundation (2016-2020) for a series of research projects entitled Delinking Encounters.
 These included an ambitious digitization project of music archives in the Documentation Centre for Music, a Sonic Residency programme, a critical edition project headed by Christine Lucia and focused on the music of Michael Mosoeu Moerane, and an interdisciplinary forum for popular music studies, IFPOP.
 Mellon funding further enabled the creation of an online digital publication spaceherri, curated by the writer and film maker Aryan Kaganof.

 The institute is also host to the Hidden Years Music Archive, funded by the Volkswagen Foundation, and is an institutional partner of the ‘Cultural relations between Switzerland and South Africa (1948-1990)’ project, located at the Bern University of the Arts in Switzerland.
 AOI has partnered with the University of York on the Newton Fellowship programme, entitled ‘South African Jazz Cultures and the Archive’.
 As a result of this partnership the institute supervised renowned jazz pianists Kyle Shepherd and Nduduzo Makhathini to become the first recipients of MMus-degrees in jazz studies in the history of Stellenbosch University.
 The institute is also the institutional partner for the Sterkfontein Composers Meeting, for which it has also received funding from the South African National Institute for Humanities and Social Sciences (NIHSS).

+In 2020, Africa Open Improvising, a free improvisational music collective, was launched.
+The collective is affiliated with and often does public performances at the Africa Open Institute.